This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Growing Conditions for Full Sun Herbs

-To thrive, full sun herbs like rosemary and oregano need at least six hours of direct sunlight daily.
+For thriving full sun herbs, you’ll need at least six hours of direct sunlight duration each day.

 Herbs for Partial Shade